-- 1. Press Next .
-The display shows Loopback tests:

-- 3. Enter a module number or press LIST to scroll through modules. - The display shows Cards on KSU or Card on Mod X. If you want to test cartridges on another module, press Next until the display shows the module you want to test. - 5.
-Press Show.
-The display shows Cd1-KSU or Cd1-ModX.
+- 2. Press Show .
+Show Module: displays. - 3.
+Enter a module number or press LIST to scroll through modules.
+Cards on KSU or Card on Mod X displays. - 4.
+If you want to test cartridges on another module, press Next until the display shows the module.

-If you want to test the second cartridge on the KSU, press Next.
-The display shows Cd2-KSU or Cd1-ModX.
+If you want to test the second cartridge on the KSU, press Next to display Cd2-KSU or Cd1-ModX.

-- 6. Press Show.
-If there is an analog cartridge in the slot or the slot is empty, the display shows Need digital crd.
-If there is a BRI cartridge with U-NT or S/T loops, the display shows Loop nnn. - 8.
+- 6. Press Show - If there is an analog cartridge in the slot or the slot is empty, the display shows Need digital crd. - If there is a BRI cartridge with U-NT or S/T loops, the display shows Loop nnn. - 8.
 Press START to begin the test.
-The display shows Payload running.

-You can exit programming or move on to other programming tasks while the test is running, or begin a test on another loop.
+Payload running displays. - 9.
+Press STOP to end the test. - Note: You can exit programming or move on to other programming or loop testing while the test is running.